flutter/packages/packages/pigeon/README.md

 #### Calling Dart code from native

 The sample code in this Quickstart defined an example Dart API named `MessageFlutterApi`.
-Define a concrete implementation of this abstract class with your real implementation:
+Define a concrete implementation of this abstract class with your real business logic:

 ```dart
 class _MessageFlutterApi implements MessageFlutterApi {